anthill-services/anthill-exec/Readme.md

 # Exec Service

-Every multiplayer projects needs to run the game code on the backend side.
+Every multiplayer project needs to run the game code on the backend side.
 <a href="https://github.com/anthill-platform/anthill-game">Game Service</a>
 perfectly does that task.
 But sometimes you don't need that kind of complicity and just to want a simple script that players can connect to